 2. Practice

 Writing often helps your words flow better.
-Here’s how to improve your writing skills and land new jobs:
+Here are to tips for improving your writing skills in order to land new jobs.

 3. Experience

-- Offer to write for blogs, local businesses, or nonprofit websites.
+- Offer to write for blogs, local businesses, or nonprofit websites at a reduced rate in order to gain experience and build your portfolio

-- Guest post on someone else’s site—even for free at first—to build trust and improve.
+- Guest post on someone else’s site to build your brand and improve your skills

-You don’t need a degree in writing or journalism, but some learning helps:
+You don’t need a degree in writing or journalism, but there are other ways to increase your education:

 - A few pieces in different styles (informal, formal, informative, persuasive)